rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 ####Type
 <span class='text-info'>STRING</span> <span class='label'>Read Only</span>
 ####Description

-<p>Current username of the RhoConnectClient session if isLoggedIn is true, otherwise returns the last logged in username.</p>
+Current username of the RhoConnectClient session if isLoggedIn is true, otherwise returns the last logged in username.
 ####Access